Bessagg/healthcare-datasets/README.md

 # Healthcare Datasets Repository 🏥

-A curated collection of healthcare datasets across different modalities (imaging, tabular data, EEG, and natural language processing).
+A collection of healthcare datasets that I'm saving for future projects.

 ## Table of Contents
 - [Imaging Datasets](#imaging-datasets)